 Pluto is the outermost planet in the solar system, but planetary scientists still don’t know much about it.
 Moreover, some have argued that it’s no longer a planet in Earth’s solar system.

-Read on as we review the planets in the solar system, their unique features, and their similarities.
+Read on as we review the planets in the solar system, their unique features, and their similarities and differences.

 Mercury has the shortest distance from the Sun at approximately 36 million miles.
 The planet’s surface temperature can reach 800°F (430°C) during the day and -290°F (-180°C) during the night.
 These extreme temperatures make it uninhabitable for animal and plant life.